Please review this guidance from the CLAS Dean's Office and CLAS Undergraduate Programs when working with students in

 - Mental Health at Iowa Resource page https://mentalhealth.uiowa.edu/

 Feelings of distress can happen at all hours and supportive resources are not always immediately available.
 Outside of traditional office hours, please contact the UI Support and Crisis Line.
 This will provide you with 24/7 access to a crisis counselor for assistance.
 You can connect with them by calling or texting 1-844-461-5420 or visiting their website to access online chat (https://mentalhealth.uiowa.edu/student-support-and-crisis-line).

 Please notify Dean of Students and CLAS that you made a referral to the above resources, noting student name, class, and situation, see below for contacts.

 - Graduate Student concerns: email@example.com and firstname.lastname@example.org

-The Associate Dean for Undergraduate Education and office staff consult with CLAS instructors on a range of concerns, including student absences; SDS accommodations; poor grades and academic probation; student behavior; academic misconduct; complaints about grades; late or retroactive withdrawals; or other issues.
+The Associate Dean for Undergraduate Education and office staff consult with CLAS instructors on a range of concerns, including student absences, SDS accommodations, academic probation, academic misconduct, course complaints, late drops, late or retroactive withdrawals, or other issues.
 Visit this directory page for more information.